verheyefrancesco/cordova-plugin-crashlytics/README.md

-# ConfirmPanel Plugin for Cordova/PhoneGap 3.0 (iOS and Android)
+# Crashlytics Plugin for Cordova/PhoneGap 3.0 (iOS and Android)

 ## Installation